Module Level (Private)

 If you declare a module level variable with the Dim statement this is equivalent to using the Private statement.

-Using Dim for module level variables causes a lot of confusion and should definitely be avoided.
+Using Dim for module level variable can cause confusion and should be avoided.

 Private m_sModuleLevel As String